April 7, 2011 (last updated July 29, 2021)

 RepoWatch lead chart:

 This chart tracks outstanding repo volume reported weekly by the Federal Reserve’s Primary Dealers.
 The low point is $709.457 billion on Jan.
 4, 1995, and the high point is $4.567 trillion on March 12, 2008.
 The Primary Dealers are 22 dealers approved to conduct repurchase transactions with the Federal Reserve Bank of New York.
 According to a July 9, 2014, study by New York Fed analysts, Primary Dealers represent a little less than 80 percent of the U.S. repo market.
 The Office of Financial Research reported in January 2016 that about $1 trillion of daily repurchase transactions were bilateral.
 At the same time, the New York Fed said the trilateral market totaled $1.58 trillion.
-(In April 2013 the Fed slightly changed its methodology for reporting Primary Dealer repo volume and added two small categories of collateral.
+(In April 2013 the Fed slightly changed its methodology for reporting Primary Dealer repo volume and added two small categories of collateral.)